Learn more about our naturally based

 Process

-Our fire protection impregnation is carefully designed and ensures both high quality and efficiency.
+Our fire protection impregnation is carefully designed and ensures both high quality and effectiveness.
+The result is fire-protected wood that meets the high fire performance requirements of modern construction projects.

-The fire protection is applied through high-tech equipment that ensures that the wood is impregnated evenly and completely to guarantee optimal protection.
+The fire protection is applied using high-tech equipment that ensures even and deep impregnation of the wood to guarantee optimal protection.

 Our process is not only effective but also tailored to meet our customers' unique needs and ensure that the projects are protected against fire in the best possible way.